Death toll from Northwest heat wave expected to keep rising

 Hundreds of deaths were being investigated as heat related in Oregon, Washington state and British Columbia.
 The dangerous heat began June 25 and only began to subside in some areas on Tuesday.

-The death toll in Oregon alone has reached at least 79, the state medical examiner said, with most occurring in Multnomah County, which encompasses Portland.
+The death toll in Oregon alone has reached at least 95, the state medical examiner said on Friday, with most occurring in Multnomah County, which encompasses Portland.
 The deaths include an Guatemalan immigrant who collapsed as he worked at a plant nursery in a rural Oregon town during the soaring heat.

-In Canada, British Columbia’s chief coroner, Lisa Lapointe, said her office received reports of at least 486 “sudden and unexpected deaths” between June 25 and Wednesday.
-Normally, she said about 165 people would die in the province over a five-day period.
-She said it was too soon to confirm how many deaths were heat related but that it was likely behind most of them.
+In Canada, British Columbia’s chief coroner, Lisa Lapointe, said Friday that 719 sudden and unexpected deaths have been reported in the province during the heat wave, and that number over a seven-day period is unprecedented.
+LaPointe said the number of deaths is three times more than what would normally occur during the same period.

+The intense temperatures are believed to be a significant contributing factor in the jump, but the number is expected to increase as more information is compiled, LaPointe said.

 Washington state authorities have linked about 30 deaths to the heat, with more reports coming in each day this week.